-In 2021 Monini has launched a carbon neutrality project involving its two best-selling extra virgin olive oils in Italy and abroad, the Classico and the Delicato Monini, which together account for 67% of the bottles produced in a year by the company.
-This project represents a totally voluntary commitment, which Monini has undertaken aware of the need to offer a concrete contribution to the fight against global warming.
+In 2021 Monini has launched a carbon

+neutrality project involving its two best-selling extra virgin olive oils in Italy and abroad, the Classico and the Delicato together Monini. which account for 67% of the bottles produced in a year by the company.
+This project represents totallv voluntarv а commitment. which Monini has undertaken aware of the need to offer a concrete contribution to the fight against global warming.